geodatascience/geodatascience_repo/geokeywords/README.md

 	tweetfile.close()
 ```

-Everything should be fine from here if you have properly created your access tokens i.e. you should be able to try some queries and see the results in a text file (the language is very important - see [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes "List of ISO 639 codes") for details)
+Everything should be fine from here if you have properly created your access tokens.

+You should be able to try some queries and see the results in a text file (remember that the language is very important - see [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes "List of ISO 639 codes") for details)

 ## Step 2.
 Hashtags extraction (+ Frequency map construction)